TimourX/SophosQuest/README.md

 The goal of the mod is to defeat the Furucaria, a gigantic and devastating monster.
 To do this you will need the power of the earth to find minerals, and a great deal of knowledge to forge the ultimate sword, the Sophos Blade.
 To forge it, you'll need to travel through dimensions, escape hostile monsters and defeat bosses.

+The mod is still under development, don't hesitate to test it and tell me any bugs in https://github.com/TimourX/SophosQuest/issues.

 ---
 ## Features